yizheng1709/Rubytopia/README.md

 ### Prerequisites

-This little game was written with the Ruby language and uses a gem called 'colorize'.
+This little game was written with the Ruby language and uses several gems.
 The Installing section will show you how to install this gem!

 ### Installing